Back to blog

 • booking visa appointments too late

-• starting housing search too late
+• starting the housing search too late

-Good planning is essential.
+Good planning is therefore essential.

 Conclusion

-Studying in Germany offers major advantages:
+Studying in Germany offers international students many advantages:

 • high-quality education

-• strong international career opportunities
+• international career opportunities

-• often low or no tuition at public universities
+• often no tuition fees

-1. choose a program
+1. choose a degree programme

 3. receive admission

-4. secure financing
+4. secure your financing

-5. apply for visa
+5. apply for a visa

-6. arrange health insurance
+6. take out health insurance

 7. find accommodation